filakhtov/gentoo-use-docs/sys-libs/ncurses.md

 It is recommended to keep this flag enabled.

 ### debug
-Enables `--with-debug` configure option.
+Enables `--with-debug`, `--with-assertions` and `--with-expanded` configure options.
 This will build a set of ncurses libraries that include debugging symbols.
 These libraries are usually prefixed with `_g`, e.g. `libncurses_g.a` or `libpanel_g.a`.
+When disabled, enable the `--enable-leaks` and `--with-macros` configure options instead.

 This flag is normally not required, unless debugging/development to be done against ncurses.